 Life has a funny way of reminding you that there’s no guidebook.
 People are quick to say, oh, the (fill in the blank with your religious text of choice) is my handbook.
 Yeah, but it doesn’t answer all those practical questions that pop up after your spouse dies.
 How soon do you get rid of their clothes?
-There is such a thing as too soon as I found out when preparing for the funeral, by the way.
+There is such a thing as too soon as I found out when preparing for the funeral, by the way, and I realized the clothes he needed for burial had already been tossed.
 How long do you wear the wedding ring?
 When do you go back to work?
 When do you date again?
 This isn’t the 19th century where age-old customs dictate your life.
 Back then, you wore black for a year and attending social events was taboo.
 But this is the 21st century.
 This is the world of easily accessible technology where all answers can be found on Google, a world where rules are made to be broken, and the social etiquette lines are blurry as hell.

 How do you recover from that?
 What is the time period for grief?
 When do you stop wearing the ring, when do you put away the clothes, when do you start dating again?
 When is a good time to move on?
 Where is that damn mysterious, non-existent, standardized guidebook that no one has yet to find?
-For me, I write my own guidebook.
-I start with acknowledging the scar that I will have for the rest of my life.
+I’m left to write my own guidebook and work through the questions myself.
+Will I get over grief?
+Not really.
+I’ll have that scar that I will have for the rest of my life.
 I will always have a husband who is buried.
 I will always have a place in my heart for the man who loved me as much as I love him.
-I have my memories, both physical and mental.
+I have my memories – both physical and mental.
 I have his family.
 I have the knowledge that it’s possible to grieve someone and love someone else at the same time.
 Because Bryan would have wanted that and I would have wanted that for Bryan.
 So, when do you move on?

 Whenever the hell you feel ready.